 The global flavoring agents market is expected to witness significant demand over the forecast period on account of increasing consumption of processed and ready-to-eat foods in both developed and developing economies.
-Flavoring agents are used to enhance food quality, most notably in food products that lose their natural flavor over a period of time.
+Flavoring agents are used to enhancing food quality, most notably in food products that lose their natural flavor over some time.

-The flavoring agents market is segmented on the basis of type and application which is further segmented across major regions including North America, Europe, Asia Pacific, Central & South America, and Middle East & Africa.
+The flavoring agents market is segmented based on type and application which is further segmented across major regions including North America, Europe, Asia Pacific, Central & South America, and Middle East & Africa.
 Based on type, the market is segmented into natural and artificial flavors.

 Natural flavoring agents are produced from materials extracted from plants and animals through microbiological, physical, or enzymatic processes.
 Some of the natural flavors include fruit, vegetables, nut, seafood, spice blends, and wine among others.
 Artificial flavoring agents are obtained from combining or processing chemicals identical to natural flavoring agents and are deemed fit for human consumption.
 Some of the artificial flavoring agents include alcohols, esters, ketones, phenolics, terpenoids, and pyrazines among others.

 Natural flavor implies the essence, essential oil, oleoresin, or extractive, distillate, protein hydrolysate, or any product of heating, roasting, or enzymolysis, which comprises the flavoring constituents derived from a fruit, spice, vegetable, herb, root, edible yeast, bud, bark, leaf or similar plant material, poultry, meat, dairy products, eggs, seafood, or fermentation products thereof, whose important function in food is a flavoring and not nutritional.